How to Create Better Sales KPIs

 A. The Status Meeting.
 The sales manager and the sales representative conduct their monthly status meeting.
 The sales rep is behind budget, but explains how close he is to signing a deal with a customer.
 Closing this deal would mean that he would reach his sales goal for the quarter.
-Most of the meeting becomes focused on this prospect, but few other activities are agreed upon.
+Most of the meeting becomes focused on the prospect, but few other activities are agreed upon.

 B. The Sales Budget.
 The sales department is preparing next year’s sales forecast.
 The forecast is created by looking at the current sales activity, combined with previous years’ activities and the performance of individual sales representatives.
 There is a general feeling that the budget seems realistic but also a strong sense that too much guesswork has gone into it.